Zack Short Player Props: Tigers vs. Red Sox

 Zack Short At The Plate

-- Short has eight doubles, five home runs and 16 walks while hitting .236.
+- Short is batting .235 with eight doubles, five home runs and 18 walks.

-- He has hit a home run in five games this season (7.4%), homering in 2.7% of his plate appearances.
+- He has hit a long ball in five games this year (7.2%), homering in 2.7% of his trips to the plate.

-- Short has driven in a run in 15 games this season (22.1%), including 10 games with more than one RBI (14.7%).
-He has also driven home three or more of his team's runs in three contests.
+- Short has driven in a run in 15 games this year (21.7%), including 10 games with more than one RBI (14.5%).
+He has also driven in three or more of his team's runs in three contests.

-- In 12 of 68 games this year, he has scored, including multiple runs once.
+- In 12 of 69 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.